 Bachelor of Psychology (Honors) Master of Psychology (Clinical)

-Alira says: “Allied Health professionals have a significant role to play in health and wellbeing across all levels of care for people living on the North Coast.
-As smaller groups individually than GPs or nurses, Allied Health Professionals are in a unique position to be able to join together to advocate for the provision of Best Practice services to clients in the North Coast region.
-Allied Health Professionals should be represented at all levels of the stepped health care system and across private and public health care providing services to those in most need.
-We also have an opportunity as a united group to advocate not just for our local region but at a State and Federal level for Allied Health.”
+Alira believes Allied Health Professionals have a significant role to play in health and wellbeing across all levels of care for people living on the North Coast.
+As health professionals working in smaller groups than GPs or nurses, she sees AHPs being in a unique position to join together in advocacy for the provision of best practice services to their clients in the region.
+She maintains that Allied Health Professionals should be represented at all levels of the stepped health care system in Australia, across private and public health care settings providing expert services to those in most need.
+To this end Alira has represented on Healthy North Coast’s Clinical Councils over recent years.

-Michael says: “With 35 years practice working across allied health professions, I have experience in developing collaborative health approaches and environments across various invested parties to produce positive outcomes for those working with and dealing with chronic conditions.
-I have a desire and commitment to develop processes that can address the basic health needs of the 20% having difficulty accessing the right services.
-My focus is to genuinely address, adapt and develop a process for what is in front of us now.
-I strive for a process that can adapt to the consistent changes of the health and political landscape whilst remaining true to the ideal of person-led care.
-I believe there is a need to keep learning, to be part of the process that gives health control back to the individual and the community.”
+With 35 years practice working with a range of the allied health professions, Michael has significant experience in collaborative health approaches across the multi-disciplinary team to produce positive outcomes for clients suffering a range of chronic conditions.
+He is committed to developing services that can address the basic health needs of the 20 percent of people in his community who have great difficulty in accessing the right services for them.
+He strives for a process that can adapt to the regular changes of the health and political landscape, whilst remaining true to the ideal of person-led care.
+As a consequence, he acknowledges the need to keep learning, to be part of the process that gives health control back to the individual and the community.

 David resides at Coffs Harbour on the Mid North Coast where he works as a senior physiotherapist managing the physiotherapy department at a large multi-disciplinary allied health practice.
 In this role he provides clinical physio services to a broad range of patients, supervises junior staff, and provides an education program for all allied health clinicians utilizing both in-house and external resources.